rodrigoalvesvieira/old-blog/_posts/2012-03-03-deploying-noir-to-heroku.md

 {% endhighlight %}

-Remember that you should replace my-noir-app.server with the actual namespace of your app.
+Remember that you should replace <span class="small_code">my-noir-app.server</span> with the actual namespace of your app.

 The Actual Deploy
 -----------------